How to Remove Salt Stains From Carpet

 Dip a soft-bristled brush into the solution.
 Start at the outside edge of the stain to prevent spreading the stain.
 Work the cleaning solution into the stained area.
 Let it work for at least 10 minutes.

-Blot Away the Soil
+Blot Away the Salt

 Blot with paper towels or an old white cloth as the stain transfers out of the carpet.
 Keep moving to fresh paper towels or a clean, dry area of the cloth until no more stain is transferred.